-Foreign legal entity may also conduct business via representative office.
+Foreign legal entity may also conduct business via Representative Office.
 The activities of Representative Office are limited to market research, preliminary activities and preparation for execution of contracts by its founder.
 It is not authorized to execute commercial transactions (meaning execution of contracts, payment or collection from the commercial contracts).
 As an exception, it is allowed to execute contracts for its own needs.
 The Representative Office has no legal capacity.

 The founder of the Representative Office is liable for all obligations arising in the course of performance of activities of the Representative Office.
-In regard to tax treatment, the Representative Office is considered as non-resident.
+In regard to tax treatment, the Representative Office is considered as resident.
 The Representative Office is subject to payment of taxes and social contributions for its employees and lease tax.
 For further explanation of tax consequences, please revert to respective answers dealing with tax issues.

-Regarding the length of registration procedure, it usually takes minimum 15-20 working days.
-Upon rendering and verification of all documents, the branch or representative office shall be registered in the Trade Register within 5 days upon the day of submission of the registration application accompanied with accurate documents.
+Upon rendering and verification of all documents, the branch or representative office shall be registered in the respective Register of the Business Registers Agency within 5 days upon the day of submission of the registration application accompanied with accurate documents.